 Actual Image of the Original Recipe from Sarah’s Family Cookbook

-Place a 3-quart pan over medium heat.
-Add the butter and allow it to melt, stirring occasionally to prevent burning.
+1. Melt the butter.
+Warm a 3-quart saucepan over medium heat.
+Add the butter, and allow it to melt, stirring occasionally to prevent burning.

-Next, add the rice and water.
-Stir well.
-Bring to a boil.
-Cover with a lid and reduce the heat to a simmer.
-Simmer for 15-18 minutes or until the orzo rice is tender and the rice is cooked through.
-Use a fork to fluff the mixture and serve hot alongside your favorite protein.
+4. Cook.
+Bring the water to a boil over medium heat.
+Once boiling, cover the pot with a lid, and reduce the heat to a low simmer.
+Simmer for 18 to 20 minutes undisturbed or until the pasta is tender and the rice is cooked through.

 Lebanese rice - healthyish foods

 For this recipe, you can add a variety of ingredients to spice things up.
-Chopped baby spinach, sun-dried tomatoes, pine nuts and crumbled feta cheese are great for a Mediterranean flare.
-Or try whatever you enjoy most.
-Kalamata olives, tomatoes, garlic, broccoli or fresh herbs would taste great too.
+For a Mediterranean flare, try adding sun-dried tomatoes, toasted pine nuts or crumbled feta cheese.
+Kalamata olives, diced tomatoes, cooked broccoli or fresh herbs would taste great too.

-There are many variations on this recipe.
-For the cacio e pepe version, simply add a 1/2 cup of grated parmesan cheese and cracked black pepper.
-Stir the cheese and black pepper into the hot orzo and rice right before you are ready to serve.
-Once well combined, add it to a serving bowl, top it with shaved parmesan cheese and serve hot.
-Make multiple meals out of it by pairing it with chicken, or serve by itself.
+Stir the cheese and cracked black pepper into the hot orzo and rice right before you’re ready to serve.
+Once well combined, top it with shaved parmesan cheese, and serve hot.

 easy orzo pasta and rice - healthyish foods